Stellaris-code/hollyhock-fork/README.md

 - **YOU HAVE BEEN WARNED**

 # hollyhock
-Tools and software for the CASIO fx-CP400 graphics calculator.
+An SDK to write your own applications for the CASIO fx-CP400 graphics calculator.

+This is by no means a finished project.
+Like the disclaimer says, use at your own risk!
+Breaking changes are not out of the question, and should be 100% expected.

 ## Guides
 1. [Patching your firmware](doc/patching.md)